-SECTION 2.(a) Moratorium on Cost Recovery. - The Utilities Commission shall not issue an order authorizing an electric public utility the recovery of any additional costs related to coal combustion residuals surface impoundments until the end of the moratorium provided in this section.
+SECTION 2.(a) Moratorium on Cost Recovery. - The Utilities Commission shall not issue an order authorizing an electric public utility the recovery of any costs related to coal combustion residuals surface impoundments that were not included in the utility's cost of service approved in its most recent general rate case until the end of the moratorium provided in this section.
+The moratorium established under this section shall not apply to the net recovery of any fuel and fuel-related costs under G.S.
+62-133.2.
 For the purposes of this section, "coal combustion residuals surface impoundments" has the same meaning as in G.S.
 130A-309.201.
-The Utilities Commission shall not enter a final order granting an increase in base rates of an electric public utility for costs related to coal combustion residuals surface impoundments under G.S.
-62-133 or G.S.
-62-134 prior to January 15, 2015.
+The moratorium in this section shall end December 31, 2016.